d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 ## Background: The DAOs

-[Updog](https://www.updog.vote) was offered a fully featured DAO platform.
+[Updog](https://www.updog.vote) offered a fully featured DAO platform.
 In a nutshell:

 1) Each DAO instance has a governance token that can be staked and withdrawn.